 Equity compensation is a form of non-cash compensation that gives an employee a financial and legal interest in the company they work for.
-This equity is in the form of stock shares in the company.
+This equity is in the form of company stock shares.

-RSUs vest over a period – generally four or so years after the initial grant of the RSUs are made, and are contingent on the employee’s continued employment with the company.
+RSUs are usually subject to a vesting schedule – generally the shares vest four or so years after the initial grant of the RSUs are made, and are contingent on the employee’s continued employment with the company.
 Until the RSU vests, the employee cannot sell the stock for cash – thus, why this form of stock is called “restricted” stock.

 Upon vesting, the employee has the option to sell the stock or hold onto the stock as it increases or decreases in value.
 Additionally, when RSUs vest, a certain number of the RSUs are automatically liquidated to pay taxes.

 Another form of equity compensation is stock options.

 Stock options differ from RSUs in that the employee is given the right, but not the obligation, to purchase stock at a particular price rather than at the market price.